Keeping in contact

 The Wellington Triathlon & Multisport Club had its beginnings in the mid-1980’s when triathlon and multisport were in their infancy.
 Triathlon as we know it now usually involves the three sports of swimming, cycling and running.
 Multisport usually replaces the swimming leg with kayaking but can include mountain biking, cross country running, skiing and even water skiing.
 The combinations are limited only by the imagination.

-From 1985 to now, the Wellington Triathlon & Multisport Club has grown to include over 200 members (currently we have over 170 members), some of whom represent New Zealand at world-class level.
+From 1985 to now, the Wellington Triathlon & Multisport Club has grown to include over 280 members, some of whom represent New Zealand at world-class level.
 Our present day champions include Kate McIlroy, currently racing at the very top levels of the ITU world circuit.
 Past champions include Scott and Karen Ballance, Evelyn Williamson, Catriona Morrison (representing Scotland), Heather Evans, Jill Westenra and Megan Hall.

 But the club does not exist solely for the accomplished athlete.
 On the contrary, the strength of the Club has always been, and will continue to be, the number of members who support and participate regularly in all the local races.